Information on the Abortion Pill

 - Is best performed from 6 weeks gestation, once the pregnancy sac can be seen on ultrasound up until 13 weeks at our clinic.
 Other clinics will perform the operation for later pregnancies so please call for more information.

 - Anaesthesia is required.
 Intravenous sedation is used so that you are asleep /sedated during the surgery.
 The level of sedation can be discussed with the anaesthetist.
-Sedation is given to minimize discomfort during the removal of the pregnancy.
+Sedation is given to minimise discomfort during the removal of the pregnancy.
 The percentage of women needing repeat surgery for failed surgical abortions is 0.01 %, remaining tissue is 0.5 %, for very heavy bleeding 0.05 % i.e. approximately one — two out of every thousand patients.

 - The procedure takes place in theatre and takes about 15 minutes.
 You will need to visit the clinic for a total of 3 hours and need someone to drive you home.